Fsiban/Final_Project/README.md

 ### Results

-Brief (2 paragraph) description about your results.
-Include:

-- At least 1 figure
-- At least 1 "value" that summarizes either your data or the "performance" of your method (classification - show the F1 score)
-- A short explanation of both of the above  9if you solved the project or not and what you could have done to makeit better)

 The results indicate that the Logistic regression model performs better as it produced more accurate results compared to the KNeighbours.

  - Through visualisation we can see that the targets can be classified into the two classes.